cosmos/ethermint-archive/docs/architecture.rst

 * rpcServer - serves the web3 rpc server, depends on the config options
 * rpcClient - sends transaction that where created over web3 to tendermint
 * ethereum - is used to hold the state and execute transactions and answer questions about the state
+* accounts - an account manager that manages private keys stored under this ethermint node
 * logger - a tendermint logger

 The Ethermint object is responsible for settinp up the ethereum object and starting the rpc server.